Eight Client Onboarding Practices You Should Ditch Right Now

 What’s more, they will “bad mouth” that line to their family and friends, and, as is common today, all over review sites and social media.
 The reputation of that cruise line will be seriously damaged.

 Businesses that “board” customers or clients need to take a lesson from the passengers and the crew of the cruise ship line.
 Why?
 Because the same mistakes that are being made at sea are the same ones you may be making too.
-Here is a list of six mistakes you need to avoid as you onboard your clientele.
+Here is a list of eight mistakes you need to avoid as you onboard your clientele.

 1. Promising the impossible